modhpranav/modhpranav/README.md

 - [Annual Pay vs Rating of Professors at UMB](https://modhpranav.github.io/UmassBostonSalaryRatingsAnalysis/): Understanding relation between salary and professor rating on Rate my Professor of different departments at Umass Boston.
 - [Rainfall In Boston](https://boston-rain-fall-analysis.vercel.app/): From Year 2010 till 2018 how was rainfall in different areas of Boston.
 - [Covid 19 vs AQI Indices](https://docs.google.com/document/d/e/2PACX-1vR05QRczszrDYV8pMOwbA1BF1yEdaXhPcjqj20wfkwEjQKqqmxRaatfgUJ_66LBWNjztyjRNhEShtzC/pub): Understanding impact of Air Quality on covid cases and its spread.
+- [Coach vs Faculty Salaries at UMass](https://lookerstudio.google.com/s/iSpcXwAfFOE): A Looker Report for analysing salary distribution of sports coach and Faculties at State Universities of Massachusetts.

 ## Ongoing Projects:
 - [Extension for Skill identifier](https://github.com/modhpranav/skills-highlighter-extension): Get to Know matching skills from your resume and job description.